rsmmr/hilti/hilti/doc/internals/extending.rst

         declare "C-HILTI" string my_type_fmt(<llvm_type> n, int32 options)

   * Add your new type to the ``COBJS`` variable in :file:`libhilti/Makefile`.

+.. todo:: Update the previous paragraph for the changes in interface.

 - Create a suite of tests for the new type in :file:`tests/my_type/`.